Brisbane Valley Rail Trail

-The Brisbane Valley Rail Trail (BVRT) is a 161 km recreation trail from Wulkuraka to Yarraman in Queensland, Australia.
+The Brisbane Valley Rail Trail (BVRT) is a 161 km recreation trail from Wulkuraka in the City of Ipswich, via the Somerset Region to Yarraman in the Toowoomba Region, all within Queensland, Australia.
 The trail follows the old Brisbane Valley railway line and is open to walkers, touring cyclists and horse riders.
 The trail details the history and landscape of the Brisbane Valley.
-It is the longest rail trail in Queensland.
+It is the longest rail trail in Queensland and in Australia.

 Route

 The top end of the trail is located in Yarraman on Australia's Great Dividing Range – north-west of Brisbane and directly west of the Sunshine Coast.
 The Yarraman to Moore section of the trail includes Blackbutt, Benarkin and Linville and is located in the upper reaches of the Brisbane River valley and crosses the Blackbutt Range.
 The trail head at Moore is located opposite the Moore Memorial Hall in Stanley Gates Park and is approximately 51 km north of Esk.
 Moore is 144 km from Brisbane (via the Bruce and D'Aguilar Highways or the Warrego, Brisbane Valley and D’Aguilar Highways).
 Benarkin and Blackbutt are located on the D’Aguilar Highway, and are also convenient access points to the Bicentennial National Trail.

-Construction of the missing link between the trailheads at Moore and Toogoolawah began construction in late 2017, and was officially opened in August 2018.
+Construction of the missing link between the trailheads at Moore and Toogoolawah began in late 2017, and was officially opened in August 2018.
 Prior to this, a deviation via local roads was used as a connecting route between the two former trailheads.

-The bottom end of the trail is located at Wulkuraka Station in Ipswich.
+The southern end of the trail is located at Wulkuraka Station in Ipswich.
 The Wulkuraka Station to Toogoolawah section includes Fernvale, Lowood, Coominya and Esk.

 The new concrete pavement section from Wulkuraka Station to Diamantina Bld in Ipswich is Stage 4 of the Ipswich City Council Brassall Bikeway.
+It breaks into Dirt and Gravel after a few kilometres, and returns to concrete in towns.